mr2527/pop_OS-win10-KVM-setup/README.md

   <img width="600" height="600" src="https://github.com/mr2527/pop_OS-win10-KVM-setup/blob/main/Photos/virt7.png">
 </p>

 Next up we will move to the `CPUs` tab.
 Here we are going to change under `Configuration` make sure `Copy host cpu configuration` is *NOT* checked, change `Model` to `host-passthrough` and select `Enable available CPU security flaw mitigations`.
-This is to prevent against Spectre/Meltdown vulnerabilities.
+This is to prevent Spectre/Meltdown vulnerabilities.
 Don't bother with Topology yet.

 <p align="center">
   <img width="600" height="600" src="">
 </p>

 Next up you can remove a few options from the side. ***Remove*** `Tablet`, `Channel Spice` and `Console`.

 Select `Sata Disk 1` > `Advanced options disk bus` -> `VirtIO`